How to find the exact version of an npm package used by a site

 - 2

-Download and parse the map
+Download and inspect the map

-jq -r '.sources | to_entries[] | select(.value | test("node_modules/[^/]+/package.json$")) | "\(.key) \(.value)"' bundle.js.map - 3
+curl -s https://example.com/_next/static/chunks/main.js.map > main.js.map jq -r '.sources | to_entries[] | select(.value | test("node_modules/[^/]+/package.json$")) | "\(.key)\t\(.value)"' main.js.map - 3

 Cross-reference with node_modules paths

-Use Sourcemap Explorer
+Use Sourcemap Explorer to scale across the whole site

 Real-world example